rcvd/logseq-things-theme/README.md

-# Logseq Theme for Logseq
+# Things Theme for Logseq
 > The things you used to own, now they own you.

 A [Things](https://culturedcode.com/things/) insprired theme for [Logseq](https://logseq.github.io).
 Supports light and dark mode.